Seat belt: Two-point land seat belts

+A two-point belt attaches at its two endpoints, land vehicles move typically in a forward or backward or sideways motion, because they generally stay on the ground, and need a shoulder belt.
 The Irvin Air Chute Company made the seat belt for use by professional race car driver Barney Oldfield when his team decided the daredevil should have a "safety harness" for the 1923 Indianapolis 500.